enyr-srl/modelmirror/README.md

 }
 ```

-This tells ModelMirror:
+**What happens:**
-1. Create an instance using the class registered with id "service"
+1. ModelMirror finds the class registered with ID "service"
-2. Pass `"name": "My Service"` as a constructor parameter
+2. Creates a new instance: `ServiceClass(name="My Service")`
+3. Returns the configured object

 ### Singleton References - Reuse Instances Anywhere

-Use the format `"id:instance_name"` to create a reusable singleton:
+Add `:instance_name` to create a reusable singleton:

 ```json
 {